Photo above: The Branch Davidians’ “Mount Carmel Center,”

 The psychiatrist and author Gerald G. Jampolsky’s first book, Love is Letting Go of Fear, which is based on the principles of ACIM, was published in 1979.
 With the help of promotions on Oprah Winfrey and Johnny Carson, over three million copies of A Course in Miracles were sold.
 Marianne Williamson, an announced candidate for U.S. President in 2024, has promoted the book on past Oprah Winfrey shows.

-Joining a Modern Cult or even an Unusual Spiritual Path can damage a person’s psyche.
-A number of modern cults require members to give all their worldly goods up to the cult leader, and some even require that female members must give sexual access to the Leader.
-A good number of clinics and have arisen that “de-program” or “straighten out” the escaped member who is trying to return to conventional beliefs and lifestyle.
-However, if the deprogrammer is not sufficiently trained, or “mis-motivated,” the “cure” can be worse than the disease.
-See the Wikipedia article on Deprogramming.
-Search for legitimate deprogrammers by enlisting the help of a trusted and licensed physician or trusted licensed psychologist.
-If a family is trying to “retrieve” a loved one from a cult, consulting a lawyer is also a good idea.
+Joining a Modern Cult (or even an Unusual Spiritual Path) can damage a person’s psyche.
+A number of modern cults require members to give all their worldly goods to the cult leader, and some even require that female members must give sexual access to the Leader.
+A good number of clinics and have arisen that “de-program” or “straighten out” escaped cult members who are trying to return to conventional beliefs and a mainstream lifestyle.
+However, if the deprogrammer is “mis-motivated” or poorly trained, the prescribed cure can be worse than the disease.
+(For more, see the Wikipedia article on Deprogramming.
+Search for legitimate deprogrammers by enlisting the help of a licensed physician or psychologist.
+If a family is trying to “retrieve” a loved one from a cult, consulting an attorney is also a good idea.)

 The Ecumenical Movement is a main-stream Christian movement teaching that Christian denominations, including Catholics, should work, sometimes worship together, and honor each other.
 While it is laudable that the world’s religions should talk to each other, most of them need to eliminate their own reliance on supernatural gods and goddesses.